Who are we?

 What happens once a disclosure report has been made?

-Once the MLRO has received the report, the MLRO will promptly evaluate it to determine whether, there is actual or suspected money laundering taking place or there are reasonable grounds to know or suspect that this is the case.
+Once the MLRO has received the report, the MLRO will promptly evaluate it to determine whether there is actual or suspected money laundering taking place or if there are reasonable grounds to know or suspect that this is the case.
 The MLRO must also determine whether a Suspicious Activity Report (“SAR”) needs to be lodged with the National Crime Agency (“NCA”) and/or any report made to any other relevant organisation.

-If the MLRO determines that there are no reasonable grounds to suspect money laundering, the MLRO shall allow any on-going or imminent transaction(s) to proceed.
+If the MLRO determines that there are no reasonable grounds to suspect money laundering, the MLRO shall allow any ongoing or imminent transaction(s) to proceed.

-If the MLRO determines that an SAR is required to be lodged with the NCA, consent is required from the NCA for a transaction to proceed.
+If the MLRO determines that a SAR is required to be lodged with the NCA, consent is required from the NCA for a transaction to proceed.
 The transaction(s) in question must not be undertaken or completed until the NCA has either given specific consent, or there is deemed consent through the expiration of the relevant time limits without objection from the NCA.